markfinal/BuildAMation/CONTRIBUTING.md

 A large new feature should be targetted into the master branch.

 Any bug fixes should be into maintenance branches initially.
-These will be merged into master at a later date.
+These will be merged into master at a future time.

 Feel free to fork BuildAMation to make changes, and submit pull requests.